Bachchejee/Bachchejee/README.md

 <p align="center">
-  <em> This is Mr Bachchejee Ray, a IT with extensive experience in solving many real-world business problems across different domains.
+  <em> This is Mr Prakash Ray, a IT with extensive experience in solving many real-world business problems across different domains.
 I have several year experience in IT industry.
 Currently, Possess widespread and progressive experience in the IT industry, focusing on business analysis, design, development, implementation, and migration of large-scale, big-budget business transformation projects.
   </em>
 - 🔭 I’m currently working on Vigomerge Technology.
 - 👯 I’m looking to collaborate on Cheif level company...